toddhgardner/toddhgardner.com/_posts/2018-01-24-pub-productivity-and-the-surface-pro.md

 ## Apple iPad Pro
 My main computer is a 2016 15" Macbook Pro from before the touchbar garbage.
 I love it, so it was obvious to start with what Apple sees as the solution for the mobile worker: the iPad Pro.

 The hardware on the iPad Pro is amazing.
 It's light.
 It's fast.
-It's responsie.
+It's responsive.
 It's almost perfect, except for:

 ![Uneven keyboard cover on the iPad Pro]({{page.imageBaseUrl}}/ipad-pro-cover.png)